astronomer/docs/learn/testing-airflow.md

 - [`pytest`](https://docs.pytest.org/en/stable/index.html)
 - [`nose2`](https://docs.nose2.io/en/latest/getting_started.html)

 All types of test runners can be used with Airflow.
-In this guide we will use `pytest`.
+The examples in this guide use `pytest`.

-## DAG validation testing
+## Write DAG validation tests

 DAG validation tests ensure that your DAGs fulfill a list of criteria.
 Using validation tests can help you: